Covid-19 Patient Information Update

 I will remain open as usual unless I test positive for Covid-19 or develop symptoms.
 I will be taking the following precautions at my home-office to ensure minimal exposure for everyone:

 1. Disinfecting all surfaces after each patient contact.

 2. DO NOT COME EARLY FOR YOUR APPOINTMENT.
 If you arrive early and you see a car already parked in the client parking area, please wait in your car until the previous person leaves.
 As most of you are aware, I am the only practitioner in my office.
 I work one on one with each patient.
 It is highly unlikely that you will cross paths with another patient unless you arrive early.

 3. All sheets are switched out between each treatment (as they have always been) and washed on "sanitary" mode.

 4. CDC currently recommends face masks for unvaccinated and immune compromised people.
 If you do not have a face mask, I can provide you with one.

 5. There is a hepa-filter system for the whole building and an additional one in the treatment room.

 What To Do If You Feel Sick

-Please also cancel your appointment if you have been recently exposed to someone diagnosed with the COVID-19 virus or if you have recently returned (1-14 days) from a high risk area such as China, Italy, France, etc.
+Please also cancel your appointment if you have been recently exposed to someone diagnosed with the COVID-19 virus or if you have recently returned (1-14 days) from a high risk area.

 Acupuncture & especially Moxa (a heated compound used during treatment) and electro-acupuncture has shown to increase the number of immune defense cells circulating in your blood which are needed to fight the virus.